-Article 2.8.
-Import Licensing
+Article 2.8: Import Licensing

-- 1. Neither Party may adopt or maintain a measure that is inconsistent with the Import Licensing Agreement, (1) which is hereby incorporated into and made part of this Agreement, mutatis mutandis. - 2.
+- 1. Neither Party may adopt or maintain a measure that is inconsistent with the Import Licensing Agreement,1 which is hereby incorporated into and made part of this Agreement, mutatis mutandis. - 2.
 Before applying any new or modified import licensing procedure, a Party shall publish it in such a manner as to enable governments and traders to become acquainted with it, including through publication on an official government internet site.
-Upon request of the other Party, the Party shall exchange information concerning its implementation in a reasonable period.
+Upon request of the other Party, the

-(1) For the purposes of paragraph 1 and for greater certainty, in determining whether a measure is inconsistent with the Import Licensing Agreement, the Parties shall apply the definition of "import licensing" contained in that Agreement.
+1 For the purposes of paragraph 1 and for greater certainty, in determining whether a measure is inconsistent with the Import Licensing Agreement, the Parties shall apply the definition of "import licensing" contained in that Agreement.